hedgedoc/hedgedoc/README.md

 best performance, minimized and the filenames include a hash value of the content.
 Don't edit them by hand!

 You can run the production build using the built-in server with `yarn start`.

+## UI Test

+Curious about the new look and feel?
+We provide a demo of the new UI on [hedgedoc.dev](https://hedgedoc.dev).
+This version uses mocked data and has no data persistence.

+The UI test is hosted by [netlify](https://netlify.com).
+Please check their [privacy policy](https://netlify.com/privacy) as well as [ours](https://hedgedoc.org/privacy-policy).